 An applicant or household member has ever been convicted of the manufacture or production of methamphetamine on any premises.

-An applicant or household member has a criminal history in the past 180 days that involves crimes of violence to persons or property as documented by police arrest and/or conviction documentation; 24 CFR § 960.203(c)(3).
+An applicant or household member has a criminal history in the past 180 days that involves crimes of violence to persons or property as documented by police arrest and/or conviction documentation; 310 ILCS 10/25(e-5)(1)(F).

 Crimes of violence to persons or property include, but are not be limited to, homicide or murder; destruction of property or vandalism; burglary; armed robbery; theft; trafficking, manufacture, use, or possession of an illegal drug or controlled substance; threats or harassment; assault with a deadly weapon; domestic violence; sexual violence, dating violence, or stalking; weapons offenses; criminal sexual assault; home invasion; kidnapping; terrorism; and manufacture, possession, transporting or receiving explosives; 24 CFR § 960.203(c)(3).